GoogleHub67/Lichess-MakeChessBetter/README.md

 **How to Play / Interact**
 Since this is a backend Lichess bot, you don't interact with the Render link directly.
 Instead:
 1. Go to **Lichess.org**.
-2. Search for the bot's username: `Inappropriate-BOT`.
+2. Search for the bot's username: `MakeChessBetter`.
 3. Challenge the bot to a game or send it a message to see it in action!